 I like to say if you’re already spent $50,000 to $150,000 for your van, investing another $300 to add easy-to-use and reliable leveling functionality is relatively affordable – especially if you sleep better in a leveled van or have an older-style absorption refrigerator.

-Do not over inflate – the maximum inflation is 14-15 PSI.
-The product has printing that says 17 PSI is the limit, but not all compressors have completely accurate gauges.
-So, as a rule of thumb, stop inflating when you no longer see the Flat-Jack rising.
+Do not over-inflate – the maximum inflation is 22 PSI in cool temperatures however, we recommend to stop inflating at 19-20 PSI to allow for temperature/pressure fluctuations.
+As a rule of thumb, stop inflating when you no longer see the Flat-Jack rising.
 In high temperatures, we recommend deflating the Flat-Jack less than normal to prevent the internal pressure from rising with the temperatures.

 Protect the Flat-Jack from punctures by making sure the area you are using the jack is free of sharp objects such as rocks, twigs, glass, etc. You might also consider placing a rubber or plastic mat below the Flat-Jack in troublesome areas.
 The Flat-Jack is very durable but not invincible!